Search Results for

 • Transform rule

-After updating the information, click on Save and close button to save the changes.
-Or you can click on Cancel button to discard the changes.
+After updating the information, click the Save and close button to save the changes.
+Or you can click the Cancel button to discard the changes.

 Delete a Data collection config

-To delete a Data collection config, first, click on the Delete button
+To delete a Data collection config, first click the Delete button.

 image-20230602133843163

-Then, a confirmation dialog will be displayed.
+Then, a confirmation dialog is displayed.
 If you select the Yes button, the config will be deleted immediately.
 If you select the No button, the deletion will be cancelled.

 image-20230602141047381